TalariaSoftware/ncmanager-help/committees/create-agenda.md

     other auxiliary aids and/or services, may be provided upon request.
-To ensure availability of services, please make your request at least 3 business days (72 hours) prior to the meeting you wish to attend by contacting George Washington, Board President, at (323) 555-1212 or email president@example.org.
+To ensure availability of services, please make your request at least 3 business days (72 hours) prior to the meeting you wish to attend by contacting George Washington, Board President, at (323) 555-1212 or president@example.org.